svenkreiss/html5validator/README.md

 > This was written with static site generators in mind.
 Currently only checks the front page.

-Copy the files of this repo's `gh-pages` branch to your repository with static html files and get continuous validation for HTML5.
-Adjust the `URL` parameter inside the `validate.py` file to your website.
+Copy the `.travis.yml` and `validate.py` files of this repo's `gh-pages` branch to your repository with static html files and get HTML5 validation on every `git push`.
+Adjust the `URL` parameter inside the `validate.py` file to your website and enable the repository on [TravisCI](https://travis-ci.org).

 You probably don't want TravisCI to run on the `master` branch but only on the `gh-pages` branch.
-TravisCI has an option (off by default) to only run tests on branches that have a `.travis.yml`.
+TravisCI has an option (off by default) to run tests only on branches that have a `.travis.yml`.

 This button shows the HTML5 validity of this `gh-pages` branch:
 ![travisci build status](https://travis-ci.org/svenkreiss/travisci_html5.svg?branch=gh-pages)